yuehaoshi/SpringBoot-Angular/AngularProject.md

 ### Part 3.
 Search for products by text box
 - Step 1: Modify Spring Boot app - Add a new search method
 - Step 2: Create new component for search
+    - `ng generate component components/search`
 - Step 3: Add new Angular route for searching
+    - Whenever we need to add router we open up our editor file `app.module.ts`
 - Step 4: Update SearchComponent to send data to search route
 - Step 5: Enhance ProductListComponent to search for products wth ProductService
 - Step 6: Update ProductService to call URL on Spring Boot app

 ### Part 4.
 Master / detail view of products
+- Step 1: Create new component for product details
+  `ng generate component components/ProductDetails`
+- Step 2: Add new Angular route for product details
+- Step 3: Add router links to product-list-grid HTML page
 ### Part 5.
 Pagination support for products
+  - Pagination shows the users a small subset of data: "page" of data
+  - We need pagination support on both back-end Spring Boot and front-end: Angular
+  - Spring Data REST provides pagination support
 ### Part 6.
 Add products to shopping cart (CRUD)

 ### Part 7.
 Shopping cart check out